aksoyih/dynamic_dns_updater/README.md

 1. Ensure you have the required environment variables set properly:
    - `DNS_DOMAIN`: The domain whose DNS records need to be updated.
    - `HOSTNAME`: The hostname whose IP address needs to be updated.
    - `GD_API_KEY`: GoDaddy API key for authentication.
+Must be like "key:secret".
    - `CF_EMAIL` and `CF_API_KEY`: Cloudflare authentication credentials.
-   - `logdest`: Destination for logging information.

 2. Execute the script.
 It will fetch the current external IP address, compare it with the IP addresses stored in the DNS records, and update them if necessary.